 28.9.4.2 EDMG Multi-Static Sensing PPDU structure

-An EDMG Multi-Static Sensing PPDU is an EDMG BRP PPDU in which a Sync field is inserted between the data field of the PPDU and the TRN field.
-An EDMG Multi-Static Sensing PPDU enables sensing by NSTA+1 STAs, using the same PPDU, where NSTA is value of the Multi-Static Sensing NSTA field in the EDMG-A header.
+An EDMG Multi-Static Sensing PPDU is an EDMG BRP PPDU in which a Sync field is inserted EDMG-STF (if present) or the EMDG-A Header in the place of the EDMG-CEF and data field of the PPDU.
+An EDMG Multi-Static Sensing PPDU enables sensing by NSTA STAs, using the same PPDU, where NSTA is value of the Multi-Static Sensing NSTA field in the EDMG-A header.
 If sensing is performed on a 4.32 GHz, 6.48 GHz, or 8.64 GHz channel, the Sync field and the TRN field in the EDMG Multi-Static Sensing PPDUs shall occupy 2, 3, or 4 contiguous 2.16 GHz channels, respectively.
 See Figure 1.

 Figure 1 - EDMG Multi-Static Sensing PPDU

+Note: A STA that is participating in an EDMG Multistatic Sensing Instance as a receiver may ignore the L-STF, L-CEF, L-Header and EDMG-Header and use its intended Sync Subfield for synchronization.

 28.9.4.3 EDMG Multi-Static Sensing PPDU header fields

 An EDMG Multi-Static sensing PPDU is indicated by setting the Multi-Static Sensing field of the EDMG-A header to 1.
 The number of Sync fields in the PPDU is indicated by the Multi-Static Sensing NSTA field of the EDMG-A header.

+The PSDU Length field and the EDMG MCS field shall be set to values such that the data field length TDATA, as interpreted from the EDMG-A header of the PPDU to equal to the length of the Sync field minus the length of an EDMG-CEF, if sensing is performed on a 4.32 GHz, 6.48 GHz, or 8.64 GHz channel.

 The fields RX TRN-Units per Each TX TRN-Unit, the EDMG TRN-Unit P, EDMG TRN-Unit M and EDMG TRN-Unit N are used in the same way as in an EDMG BRP frame (see 28.9.2.2.3).
 However, NSTAP subfields are of the EDMG TRN-Unit M are used in a different way, as defined in 28.9.4.5, where NSTA, P have the values in the Multi-Static Sensing NSTA and EDMG TRN-Unit P fields in the header respectively.

 The EDMG TRN Length field is used the indicate the length of the training and sync fields.
-The value in the EDMG TRN Length is set to the value used to describe the TRN field (number of TRN units) and an additional value equal to the minimum number of TRN units that will be longer than the combined Sync fields.
+The value in the EDMG TRN Length is set to the value used to describe the TRN field (number of TRN units).

 The Beam Tracking Request field and the EDMG Beam Tracking Request field shall be set to 0 in an EDMG Multi-Static sensing PPDU.